|C*A P S||

 CAPS is a collection of audio plugins comprising basic virtual guitar amplification and a small range of classic effects, signal processors and generators of mostly elementary and occasionally exotic nature.

 The plugins aim to combine the highest sound quality with computational efficiency and zero latency*.

 Some features of CAPS are designed to make use of hardware-accelerated vector-4 arithmetic (as usually present on contemporary x86-compatible hardware).
-The code can be compiled to run without hardware acceleration (for example, most ARM platforms do not offer this feature), but the resulting binary must be expected to be slower than equivalent code explicitly designed for scalar arithmetic.
+The code can be compiled to run without hardware acceleration (most ARM platforms do not offer this feature), but the resulting binary must be expected to be slower than equivalent code explicitly designed for scalar arithmetic.

 CAPS for Electric Guitar

 To produce a workable digital audio stream from an electric guitar, it is vital that the instrument is connected through a high-impedance input device.
 Most USB audio interfaces do not fall into this category, regardless of their being sold specifically as "guitar interfaces".

 The simplest recommended virtual amplification setup consists of

 Computational load is subject to changing with some parameter choices.
 For example, it will scale about linearly with the oversampling ratio where that is adjustable.
 In some cases, CPU load will also vary slightly with the character of the signal processed.

 Oversampled plugins have a theoretical latency of zero; however, the oversampling filters exhibit pre-ringing leading into a peak-to-peak latency roughly equivalent to the size of the filter kernel size divided by the oversampling ratio.
 For example, 4x oversampling with 32-tap filters results in a peak delay of 8 samples.

 All other plugins have a latency of zero unless noted otherwise.